Recapping the Summer Internship Experience

 Zach performed remediation on employees’ computers for the IT team and made sure that they were running the latest software, which helps to keep the machines from being exposed to vulnerabilities.
 Zach said, “In school, we talk about different recommended remediation practices, but it was interesting to apply them first-hand.”

-Grace helped the HR team get information to prepare for upcoming career fairs, contacted food banks and backpack programs as possible volunteer opportunities for employee, and called the Chamber of Commerce in each area where there is an FCV branch to help plan future events.
+Grace helped the HR team get information to prepare for upcoming career fairs, contacted food banks and backpack programs as possible volunteer opportunities for employees, and called the Chamber of Commerce in each area where there is an FCV branch to help plan future events.

 Shadowing Opportunities and Events

 Outside of their designated departments, interns also shadowed FCV employees in other departments of interest.
 Nina shadowed lending and credit where she learned more about the loan process.
-Grace shadowed different departments weekly to gain better understanding of the roles and responsibilities of each.
+Grace shadowed different departments weekly to gain a better understanding of the roles and responsibilities of each.
 She said, “It was a wonderful opportunity to gain experience and interact with many employees.”

 In addition to farm tours and project work, the interns also attended a few events.
 Nina and Grace attended the Harrisonburg Customer Appreciation Event at the Rockingham County Fairgrounds where they were able to network with Farm Credit employees and meet customers.

-In late June, Nina and Grace also attended the Farm Credit Basics training for interns in Columbia, Sc.
+In late June, Nina and Grace also attended the Farm Credit Basics training for interns in Columbia, S.C.
 While there, they toured AgFirst Farm Credit Bank and they were briefed on Farm Credit's cooperative structure, GSE status, lending philosophy and more.
 The trip allowed the interns to gain a greater understanding of our partnership with our funding bank while networking with employees and other summer interns.

 While Nina and Grace were in Columbia, Zach had the opportunity to attend the Virginia State FFA Convention, where he talked to students about his internship experience.